mattyImry/Discover-Sri-Lanka_MS2/README.md

 ### **_Structure_**

-The holiday destinations are devided in three main groups depending on which kind of holiday the User is looking for : Relaxing, Cultural and Nature.
-Inside each group the User will find links to two location's pages which will also be visible in Google Map.
+The different locations are devided in three main groups depending on what the User is interested in : Relaxing, Cultural and Nature.
+Inside each group the User will find links of two location's pages which will also be visible on the Google Map.
+Google Map will use its own API to display custom markers for showing the location on the map and the use of Google API Places to be able to use a search bar whithin the map.

 ### **_Skeleton_**

-The information for the holiday's locations will be represented in two way.
+The information for the locations will be represented in two way.
 1. The User can view from Google maps the geographical location of the destination and by clicking the map's markers can view few key information.
 2. The User can choose to view the location's information by the clicking the drop down menu in the Navbar.